rfortherestofus/twenty-five-things/twenty-five-things.iapresenter/text.md

 ---

+## 6. Make a custom ggplot theme

+If you make plots in ggplot (and if you're here, I'm guessing you do), keeping them consistent and on brand can be challenging.
+Fortunately, this is where themes come in.
+If you've never tried to make your own ggplot theme, you should!
+It's surprisingly simple and with a few lines of code you can ensure that all of your plots are on brand.

+**Resources**
+- Jadey blog post
+- Book chapter
+---

-## 6. Make interactive data viz with {ggiraph}
+## 7. Make interactive data viz with {ggiraph}

 One thing that I'm guessing everyone here has done is made data visualization with ggplot.
 What if I told you that you could turn your static plots into interactive plots with just a few lines of code?
 That's exactly what I do with the {ggiraph} package.

 TODO: Add code example

----

-## 7. Make a custom ggplot theme

-**Resources**
-- Jadey blog post
-- Book chapter

 ---